basham/rivet-icons-webpack-react/README.md

 npm run start
 ```

 Finally, set up a mount point for React and render to it.
+Confirm "Hello World, from React" displays.

 ```html
 <body>